 T. Disturbance of existing ground cover during construction of the proposed regulated activity is prohibited within seventy-five (75)[4] feet of top-of-bank of all perennial and intermittent waterways, water bodies (lakes, ponds, etc.) and wetlands, except for activities otherwise approved by state or local agencies (e.g., stream restoration projects, road crossings, subsurface utility projects, etc.).
 At the Municipal Engineer's discretion, and with Conservation District and PADEP approval where necessary, the nondisturbance buffer may be reduced because of setback or other site constraints, but never be less than 10 feet.

 SECTION 2.
-Article III, Stormwater Management Standards, §144-311.B.2, Other conveyance and system design standards, shall be amended to read as follows:
+Article III, Stormwater Management Standards, §144-311.B.(2), Other conveyance and system design standards, shall be amended to read as follows:

 (2) Storm sewers shall be reinforced concrete when constructed within rights-of-way public streets.
 High Density Polyethylene Pipe (HDPE) may be used in all other areas.